-Wolverhampton couldn’t stop the beat last night as the Hairspray UK tour entered the city for one week only.
-Bursting with bright, bouncy and colourful numbers it’s a musical with real heart and a strong message of equality.
+Bursting with bright, bouncy and colourful numbers Hairspray is a musical with real heart and a strong message of equality.

 Telling the story of a young girl who just wants to dance on television, Tracy Turnblad dreams of being on The Corny Collins Show but when she turns up to audition, she is told she doesn’t quite fit the look of the show.
 Tracy is a big girl with a big heart bursting with passion to both pursue her dream and fight against institutional racism.
 Set in the city of Baltimore during the 1960s, the segregation between black and white people was a major issue and this is tackled in the production as Tracy fights for black and white kids to be able to dance together.